Learn more about our response to COVID-19 (coronavirus) »

 A telecommunications device for the deaf (TDD) and telephone amplification devices for the hearing impaired are available for incoming and outgoing calls.
 Additionally, Logansport Memorial Hospital has a direct line to the TDD—(574) 737-2099—from outside of the hospital.

 Cell phones may be used in all common areas of the hospital including the cafeteria, lobby, conference rooms, and administrative areas.
 In order to protect patients and visitors from privacy issues, cell phones may not be used in patient-care areas.
 Please remember privacy, courtesy, and confidentiality when using your cell phone.

 Patients are always eager to get back to their house to finish the recovery process.
 Once you’re back home and feeling normal again, you might have some questions about paperwork related to your time being admitted to the hospital.
 We can help.

 To get a personal copy of your medical records or to have your records forwarded to another party, we need you to complete an “Authorization for Disclosure of Protected Health Information” form.
-You can request a copy of the form in English or Spanish below, fill it out, and bring it with you to meet with our representative privately.
+You can download a copy of the form in English or Spanish below, fill it out, and bring it with you to meet with our representative privately.
 To find the Medical Records office, please stop at the Information Desk in the Main Lobby and ask for assistance in requesting your medical records.
 You also need to bring your government-issued ID so that we can verify your identity before releasing the records.
 If you have any questions or need further assistance, please call the medical records department team at (574) 753-1390.